trans-neptunian object

 linux

-you can use a package manager (if you’re on linux, i assume you don’t need me to explain what that is) or select from a list of installers.
+you can use a package manager (if you use linux, i assume you don’t need me to explain what that is) or select from a list of installers.

 macOS